Rock Musical Bleach: Shinsei 2011 and 2012

 Celebrating the Bleach manga 10th anniversary a new production under name "Shinsei" was opened in July 2011.
 The tour ran nationwide in six different cities.
 The show featured a new set of cast members along with the new script and music.
 The leading role of Ichigo Kurosaki was portrayed by Norizuki Kouhei.
 Miki Satō reprised her role of Rukia Kuchiki.

 The musical was reprised at Shinagawa Stellar Ball in Tokyo on August 9, 2012.
 The "Shinsei 2012" performance featured the original set of cast members with addition of Oyama Masashi who portrayed Urahara Kisuke.

 Another Above Ground

 Celebrating the 15th anniversary of Bleach, a new production of Rock Musical Bleach was revealed in May 2016.
 The play was based on "The All" which was held in 2008 and the story covered the "Soul Society" Arc from the series.
 The musical debuted in AiiA 2.5 Theater Tokyo and ran from July 28 until August 7, 2016 before continuing their run from August 24–28, 2016 at the Kyoto Gekijō.
 The play was directed and written by Tsutsumi Yasuyuki who previously worked on several One Piece projects.

+Arrancar the Beginning

+After about 8 years since the latest Bleach Rock Musical in 2016, a new adaptation was revealed in February of 2024.
+The play follows the beginning of the "Arrancar" Arc from the series, starting at the "Arrancar: The Arrival" Arc, and ending right before the "Arrancar: Decisive Battle of Karakura" Arc.
+It also includes a segment of "The Past" Arc (Turn Back the Pendulum).
+The musical debuted in Tennozu The Galaxy Theater in Tokyo and ran from May 12th until May 26th, with a continued run in Cool Japan Park Osaka WW Hall between May 31st and June 2nd.
+The play was written and directed by Akiko Kodama, featuring music by Shu Kanematsu.